Farimah71/FintechGate/README.md

 > [!NOTE]
-> This project is a sample created with permission and is shared solely to showcase my coding abilities.
-Sensitive data, such as API keys, environment files, and other confidential information related to the API services, has been removed for security reasons.
+> This repository is a sample project intended to demonstrate my coding skills.
+It is not the primary repository used by the team, which includes multiple branches and commits.
+For security reasons, sensitive information such as API keys and environment files has been excluded.
+This project is shared with permission to showcase my work. ✅

 # FintechGate